 Ask Questions to Solicit Feedback

 It is vital to remember that effective employee reviews aren’t just given to employees; reviews are something that leaders and employees do together.
 A two-way dialogue is a must.
-The traditional one-sided review is dead for a lot of reasons: these types of reviews don’t allow opportunities for managers to grow and learn from feedback, they don’t empower employees with a voice, and they kill collaborative thinking in the employee/employer dialogue.
+The traditional one-sided review is dead for the following reasons: these types of reviews don’t allow opportunities for managers to grow and learn from feedback, they don’t empower employees with a voice and they kill collaborative thinking within employee/ employer dialogue.
 In fact, 40% of employees dislike employee reviews because they only represent a single point of view.

-Instead of just checking employee reviews off of your Thursday to-do list, ask these questions from 2020 IT Leader founder, Anthony Vigneron, aimed at soliciting feedback that managers can actually use.
+Instead of simply checking employee reviews off of your Thursday to-do list, ask these questions from 2020 IT Leader founder, Anthony Vigneron, which are aimed at soliciting feedback that managers can actually use.

 What’s one key strength you think I should leverage more in my role?